New Zealand Formula First Championship

 The New Zealand Formula First Championship is an open-wheel racing championship that runs on Volkswagen engines and bodies.
 The introduction of the Formula Vee concept to New Zealand can be attributed to Barry Munro, an Officer in the New Zealand Army who constructed the country's inaugural Formula Vee.
 Commencing chassis design in 1966, Munro finalised the first mock-up by November of that year, with the vehicle being fully assembled by March 1967.

 Notably, adherence to regulatory standards of the time required all racing cars to be registered, with the Munro Vee obtaining its initial registration on February 10, 1967.
 Munro's design prioritised affordability within the constraints of available technology.
 Notably, the nose cone was fashioned from a wool coat shaped over metal ribs and set with resin.

 Throughout the 1967 season, Munro actively competed with the car, participating in various classes to bolster its visibility and generate interest in Formula Vee racing.
 Subsequently, Digby Taylor followed suit in constructing his own Formula Vee, leading to the organisation of the inaugural All-Formula Vee race.

 Over the course of its 50-year history in New Zealand, Formula Vee has established itself as a prominent platform for driver development and compelling competition.
 Noteworthy alumni include Formula 1 and IndyCar drivers, as well as touring car champions.
 The New Zealand Formula First Championship has attracted a host of distinguished competitors throughout its existence, including renowned figures such as Scott Dixon, Brendon Hartley, Liam Lawson, Shane van Gisbergen, Mitch Evans, and Richie Stanaway.

 History

 On November 25, 1967, the inaugural Formula Vee race in New Zealand saw approximately six cars assemble at Levin, marking a significant milestone in the sport's history.
 Among the participants were notable figures such as Barry Munro, George Hetterscheid, Roy King, Digby Taylor, John Macey, Ivan Berry, Brian Yates, and Phil Deer, forming the grid for the inaugural race at Bay Park.
 The class swiftly gained traction, earning inclusion in prestigious events like the 'Rothmans National' meeting at Pukekohe.

-Half a century later, Formula Vee remains a steadfast presence in motorsport, adhering to its foundational principles, including the utilisation of the 1,200 cc (73 cu in) VW engine.
-While the cars have undergone development over time, they have retained their affordability and fundamental simplicity, making participation accessible to a wide range of enthusiasts.
-Notably, the class underwent a name change at the outset of the 1998–99 season, rebranding as 'Formula First' to better align with its role within the motorsport pathway.
+Formula Vee continued to be used in motorsport while retaining core elements of its original regulations, including 1,200 cc (73 cu in) Volkswagen engine.
+Although the cars were developed over time, the category remained comparatively simple and low-cost.
+At the start of the 1998-99 season, the class was renamed Formula First to reflect its position as an entry level category within the motorsport development pathway.